CDs vs. Money Market Accounts: Which one should you choose?

 - Are there transaction limitations tied to the account?

-If you’re looking for day-to-day flexibility and easy access to your funds1, a money market account may be a better fit.
+If you’re looking for day-to-day flexibility and easy access to your funds footnote 1, a money market account may be a better fit.
 However, if you can afford to hold your cash for longer periods of time, a CD may produce a higher return.

 You might also like: What you need to know about CD laddering